GPS Group Team

 Seasoned team with over 100 years of collective experience

-Andy Winser holds a first class Chemical Engineering degree from the University of Birmingham.
-He has over 40 years of oil industry experience, which began in 1975 when he joined Shell as a refinery process engineer in the UK and then in Germany.
+Andy holds a first class Chemical Engineering degree from the University of Birmingham.
+Andy has over 40 years of oil industry experience which he started in 1975 when he joined Shell as a refinery process engineer firstly in the UK and then in Germany.

-Andy gained experience in operations, logistics and supply chain management before he moved in 1991 to Shell’s London headquarters, where he was deeply involved in the company’s downstream strategy and in the globalisation of supply and trading activities.
-In 1998 Andy joined the downstream M&A team and was responsible for a number of multi-billion dollar deals.
+Andy gained experience in operations, logistics and supply chain management before he moved to Shell’s London headquarters in 1991 where he was deeply involved in Shell’s downstream strategy and in the globalisation of supply and trading activities.
+In 1998 Andy joined the downstream MandA team and was responsible for a number of multi-billion dollar deals.

-For the last seven years of his Shell career, Andy led the international business development team for Shell Trading.
-This involved a wide range of multi-billion dollar deals and commercial contracts, including the anchor tenancy at the Bahamas terminal BORCO.
-When he retired from Shell in 2013, Andy joined Blue Water Energy as a consultant.
+For the last 7 years of his Shell career Andy led the international business development team for Shell Trading.
+This involved a wide range of multi-billion dollar deals and commercial contracts including the anchor tenancy at the Bahamas terminal BORCO.
+On retiring from Shell in 2013 Andy joined Blue Water Energy as a consultant.

-Eric Arnold has over 30 years of storage and logistics experience.
-He started in the storage and logistics industry directly from university in 1982 with GATX in the USA, learning terminal operations and engineering.
-After obtaining an MBA his career developed further, both commercially and as a leader.
+Eric has 33 years of storage and logistics experience.
+Eric started in the storage and logistics industry directly from university in 1982 in GATX in the US learning terminal operations and engineering.
+After obtaining an MBA his career developed commercially and as a leader.

-Eric spent eight years establishing Vopak’s joint ventures in both Shanghai and in Malaysia before he was recruited as Chief Operating Officer of the VTTI Group in 2007.
-Based in Holland, he was responsible for the global operations of the Group across Argentina, Belgium, Latvia, Malaysia, The Netherlands, Nigeria, Kenya, Russia, the UAE and the USA.
+Eric was recruited as COO of the VTTI Group in 2007 where he was based in Holland and was responsible for the global operations of the Group across Argentina, Belgium, Latvia, Malaysia, The Netherlands, Nigeria, Kenya, Russia, the UAE and the USA.

-In 2009 he became the General Manager of VTTI Asia.
-VTTI has 11 terminals, approximately 4MMCBM capacity, revenue of $350m and EBITDA of $230m.
+In 2009 he became the General Manager of VTTI Asia

 Sim Seow Wah is the Chief Financial Officer at GPS Group, where he manages the company's finances, including investments, corporate functions and banking relationships.